anOsuPlayer/Moona/README.md

 # Moona 🌙

+> ***Both the GUIDE.md file and the GitHub Wiki Page are momentaneally discontinued.
+You will find many incorrect or inaccurate descriptions of Classes due to the many changes made throughout the time.***

 Welcome to Moona!
 This project is my very own multi-purpose framework that will feature a whole bunch of tools and classes for all sorts of purposes: from building graphic interfaces up to simply keeping your code more compact and clear!

 My hope is to develop this framework as best as I can: I want to offer people a piece of code that not only performs well, but that's also handy, practical and useful at the same time.
 I do not aim on creating something perfect, but rather something that you might appreciate because of its various uses and functions.